Stock market today: Wall Street plummets along with markets around the world - ExBulletin

 Stock market today: Wall Street plummets along with markets around the world

-NEW YORK (AP) Wall Street slipped as stocks tumbled around the world on Wednesday on worries about the strength of the global economy and inflation.
+NEW YORK (AP) Wall Street tumbled along with stock markets around the world on Wednesday as concerns grew about the strength of the global economy and inflation.

-Stock markets in Asia fell even further after discouraging data on manufacturing from China.
+Stock markets in Asia fell even further on discouraging manufacturing data from China.
 The world’s second-largest economy did not rebound as strongly as many investors had hoped.
 That raises concerns as economies around the world grapple with still-high inflation and much higher interest rates than a year earlier.

-Wall Street has been able to ride out those worries quite well recently, thanks in large part to big gains from a handful of tech companies and others that got carried away in the buzz around AI.
+Wall Street has been able to weather those worries fairly well recently, thanks in large part to strong gains from a handful of tech companies and others that have been carried away by the buzz around AI.
 The S&P 500 is still on track to close out a roughly flat May and could pull off a third consecutive month of gain.

 Concerns are also growing for the U.S. economy as a whole, which has begun to slow under the weight of much higher interest rates.
 The Federal Reserve has been raising rates at a breakneck pace since the start of last year in hopes of bringing inflation under control.
 But high rates work by hurting the economy and hitting investment prices.